Semi-Parametric Estimation of Incubation and Generation Times by Means of Laguerre Polynomials: Theory

 In particular the second requirement above looks cryptic in full generality.
-In the follow remark we show that in specific scenarios it simplifies to simpler conditions which are more interpretable. \begin{remark} The condition
+In the following remark we show that in specific scenarios it simplifies to simpler conditions which are more interpretable. \begin{remark} The condition

 above can be rewritten in more specific scenarios. \begin{enumerate} \item If $\Phi_{T_1}(x):=\IE(\exp(ixT_1))\neq0$ almost everywhere, \eqref{eq:ccf} holds because we may simply choose $z_1\equiv z_2\equiv0$. \item If $C\equiv1$ and $T_1$ is uniformly distributed in $[0,W]$, i.e., $h(w-t|c)\equiv1$ and $n(w,c)=1/w$, we obtain with $z_2\equiv0$ and $z_1(x)=-x/2$ that (note that $\sin(x)/x\to1$ for $x\to0$ such that the below inequality chain can be used also for $x=0$)